teambtcmap/btcmap-wiki/src/api/areas.md

 ### Notes

 - GeoJSON can be created by following this [guide](../general/geojson-areas.html) or by using another method.
-- You have the option to self-host the community icon images and provide a URL.
-The preferred method is to provide a zip file of all the assets and naming each file using the community `id` (webp, png, or jpg format).
+- For community icon images please provide a zip file of all the assets and naming each file using the community `id` (webp, png, svg, or jpg format).